Fänggen: General description

 As already noted, some local notions of this wild woman is regarded as dwarfish, whether the Waldfänken of Switzerland, or Fengge of Austria.
 However, rather than there being regional differences as to the conception of size, one explanation offered is that even where the giant waldmuter ("wood-mother") carrying a whole fir-tree as a staff had been part of folklore, the stature of the being was diminished as time passed on, becoming a wilde fänkenmannli (Note: i.e., a "wild fänke diminutive human") barely 3 feet tall, also swapping their forest dwellings for cave-holes.

-In an 18th century commentary on the Swiss Waldfänken back in the days when the hamlet of Furna only had a few settlements, the wild folk (wilde Leuthe) dwelled nearby in the Valley of Davos (Note: Original text gives "Vall Dafos".) (within Grisons canton).
+In an 18th-century commentary on the Swiss Waldfänken back in the days when the hamlet of Furna only had a few settlements, the wild folk (wilde Leuthe) dwelled nearby in the Valley of Davos (Note: Original text gives "Vall Dafos".) (within Grisons canton).
 These Waldfänken were human-like but thicker and shorter and covered with hair except for the eyes.
 They lived there until driven away by the church bells of Furna.
 In this Swiss account, the men-folk were called wilde Männlin while the women were called Waldfänken or Holzmüzen.
-And extraordinarily, these women had sagging breasts that they could swing atop their shoulders.
-She has been compared to the wild woman with drooping breasts described in the Arthurian Romance Wigalois.
+And extraordinarily, these women had sagging breasts "so long that she can throw them over her shoulders", which have been compared to the wild woman with drooping breasts described in the Arthurian Romance Wigalois.
+(Note: This pendulous-breasted she-monster called Rûel is not explicitly called a wild woman in Wigalois.)
 (Note: Cf. also the tales re the Fangga named Langtüttin ("Long breast"), below.)

 The chamois are the livestock herds of the Fänggen which is why the Fänggen are hostile to chamois-hunters.
 In one tale, a Fangga visits a hunter who stayed at a huntsman's hut with the chamois he gunned down, and she threatens to tear him to pieces for killing one of their cows.
 When the hunter counters he will shoot her, she retracts her threat, but shows the man their stable where one stall is left empty, and the man decided never to take another chamois again.
-Similar legends about protection of the chamois is ascribed to the Salige Frau or the wilden Fräulein.
+Similar legends about protection of the chamois is ascribed to the Salige Frau or the wilde Fräulein.